polakowo/vectorbt/README.md

 This enables superfast computation using vectorized operations with NumPy and non-vectorized but dynamically compiled operations with Numba.
 It also integrates [plotly.py](https://github.com/plotly/plotly.py) and [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) to display complex charts and dashboards akin to Tableau right in the Jupyter notebook.
-Due to high performance, vectorbt is able to process large amounts of data even without GPU and parallelization, and enable the user to interact with data-hungry widgets without significant delays.
+Due to high performance, vectorbt can process large amounts of data even without GPU and parallelization and enables the user to interact with data-hungry widgets without significant delays.

-With vectorbt you can
+With vectorbt, you can
 * Build your pipelines in a few lines of code
 * Retain full control over execution (as opposed to web-based services such as TradingView)
 * Optimize your trading strategy against many parameters, assets, and periods in one go